US election 2024: Trump wins

 React to potential opportunities as news breaks, even when underlying markets are closed.

-Stay in control of your trades with our risk-management tools, including stop-loss orders.
+Take control of your trades with our risk-management tools, including stop-loss orders.

-What are the markets to watch in the US election?
+What are the markets to watch post-election?

 swipe